 Even under the Assault Weapons Ban, people still died

 There is actually some evidence that the assault weapons suppressed the number of victims in mass shootings.
 Nevertheless, opponents of the ban will point to the fact that they “still happened” and ignore the fact that less people fell victim under these mass shootings during this time period.

 Logical Fallacies: Strawman arguments / Non-sequiturs

 “Gun Deaths still happen in areas with stronger gun laws, therefore stronger gun laws don’t work.”

-Perhaps the most common anti-gun control fact is straw man argument I see used assumes stronger gun laws “fail” because they don’t stop gun violence altogether.
+Perhaps the most common anti-gun control fact is straw man argument that assumes stronger gun laws “fail” because they don’t stop gun violence altogether.
 The reality is that at best, we can hope to curtail/lessen gun deaths, thereby saving some lives.
 Unfortunately, many “pro-gun” advocates ignore this altogether and want to treat gun laws and gun deaths as a zero-sum game (as if saving thousands of lives over a certain period of time doesn’t matter because you haven’t saved every life).

 “There are instances of murders that involve killing numerous people using a knife”

 Similar to the above argument, this ignores the fact that gun laws are intended to reduce the number of deaths.
 Someone can simply do more damage with a gun (and more to the point, with a higher powered rifle that can hold more rounds) than he/she can with knife.
 What’s more: there are more options for a person confronted with a knife, like running or defending oneself with an improvised weapon.